psathyrella/partis/docs/subcommands.md

 When subsequently running inference on this simulation, you typically want to pass the `--is-simu` option.
 During parameter caching, this will write a separate parameter directory with the true parameters (in a addition to `sw/` and `hmm/`).
 During annotation and partitioning, with `--debug 1` it will print the true rearrangements and partitions along with the inferred ones.

+Running bcr-phylo for 3. is handled by running `./bin/bcr-phylo-run.py`.
+This should work fine with no arguments, but in order to change the script's many options run with `--help`, and also look at the corresponding options in `packages/bcr-phylo-benchmark/bin/simulator.py`

+Partly because the simulation is so easy to parallelize (use `--n-procs N` and see [here](docs/parallel.md)), its run time is not usually a limiting factor.
+With default parameters, 10,000 sequences takes about 8 minutes with one core (so a million sequences on ten cores would take an hour and a half), although this depends a lot on the family size distribution and mutation levels you specify.
+However, if you don't care very much about the details of the mutation model, you can get a factor of ten speedup by setting `--no-per-base-mutation`, which uses a simpler model in bppseqgen that doesn't account for different rates to different bases (e.g. A->T vs A->G).

 There are a wide variety of options for manipulating how the characteristics of the simulation deviate from the template data sample.
 This is an incomplete list, and is not always up to date, so for better information run `partis simulate --help`.